H-Bombmxpwr/MusicPoster/README.md

 # In the future
 Trying to add it to a website.
-Also want to improve the color changing algorithm to remove some of the blurriness from the scannable spotify codes.